There’s a thing to be said for cannabis edibles that take too long to take effect.

 Most of you know exactly what I’m talking about.
 Generally speaking, at some point during your time as a “pothead,” you’ve eaten an edible, waited an hour or two for that high to kick in, and then popped another gummy (or cookie or brownie) into your piehole.
 Within several minutes, you go from weed dud to spinning out of your damn mind, filled with paranoia and anxiety.

-Timing and dosage strength have always been a grey area, at least for me personally.
+Timing and dosage strength have always been a gray area, at least for me personally.

 The edible market is working to correct that, however.
 Some fast-acting edible products are designed to take effect quickly, via a more controlled absorption rate.
 This leads the user to experience a high similar to smoking flower.